efugier/smartcat/README.md

 Currently only supporting openai and chatgpt but build to work with multple ones seemlessly if competitors emerge.

-You can use it to accomplish tasks in the CLI but also in your editors (if they are good unix citizens, i.e. works with shells commands and text streams) to complete, refactor, write tests... anything!
+You can use it to **accomplish tasks in the CLI** but **also in your editors** (if they are good unix citizens, i.e. works with shells commands and text streams) to complete, refactor, write tests... anything!

+The key to make this work seamlessly is a good default prompt that tells the model to behave like a CLI tool an not write any unwanted text like markdown formatting or explanations.

 ## Installation